cfriedt/pipeline-commander/README.md

   -i PROJECT_ID, --project-id PROJECT_ID
                         Numerical Project ID (under Settings->General Project
                         Settings in GitLab
+  -n [NO_DEFAULT_ENV], --no-default-env [NO_DEFAULT_ENV]
-  -p PRIVATE_TOKEN, --private-token PRIVATE_TOKEN
+                        Do not inherit variables from the environment -p PRIVATE_TOKEN, --private-token PRIVATE_TOKEN
-                        A private or personal token authorized to query pipeline status.
+                        An private or personal token authorised to query pipeline status.
 See
                         https://docs.gitlab.com/ee/api/README.html#private-
                         tokens.
 By default, this value is initialized with PRIVATE_TOKEN environment variable.
   -u SERVER_URL, --server-url SERVER_URL
                         Server URL to use, e.g. http://localhost:80
+  -s SSL_CERT, --ssl-cert SSL_CERT
-  -t TRIGGER_TOKEN, --trigger-token TRIGGER_TOKEN
+                        PEM SSL certificate to use for HTTPS -t TRIGGER_TOKEN, --trigger-token TRIGGER_TOKEN
                         The trigger token for a pipeline.
 See https://docs.gitlab.com/ee/ci/triggers.
 By default,